-- In a bowl, soak 1 cup of dates in water for 2 – 3 hours.
+- In a bowl, soak 1 cup of dates in water for 2 to 3 hours.

-- Strain and place the dates to the food processor.
+- Strain and place the dates to a food processor.

-- Add 1/2 cup walnuts and 1/2 cup of pecans in food processor.
+- Add 1/2 cup walnuts and 1/2 cup of pecans in the food processor.

-- Add 1/3 cups of cocoa powder and 1 ts of Maca powder.
-We also added a tsp of almond extract and half tbs of coconut oil to thicken the mixture.
+- Add 1/3 cups of cocoa powder and 1 tsp of Maca powder.
+We also added a tsp of almond extract and half tbsp of coconut oil to thicken the mixture.

-- Process until a dough consistency is achieved, adding more dates if the mixture does not hold together when squeezed in your hand.
+- Process until a dough consistency is achieved.
+Add more dates if the mixture does not hold together when squeezed with your hand.

-- Turn mixture out into prepared baking pan.
-Place in freezer or fridge for 4 hrs to chill before cutting.
+- Transfer the mixture into a prepared baking pan.
+Place in the freezer or fridge for 4 hrs to chill before cutting.

-You can also refrigerate these brownies for a few weeks, or you can freeze them for up to 2 months or more.
-You can enjoy them for dessert or as pre- or post-workout snack.
+You can also refrigerate these brownies for a few weeks, or freeze them for up to 2 months or more.
+Enjoy them for dessert or as a pre- or post-workout snack.